With a little bit of maintenance, you can keep your car in tip-top condition.

 The second is to do your own simple car maintenance checks.
 Here's our top 10:

-If your car has a spare wheel, then at the very least you need to carry a jack and wheel removing tools (plus a locking wheel nut key if appropriate).
+If your car has a spare wheel, then at the very least you need to carry a jack and wheel-removing tools (plus a locking wheel nut key if appropriate).

 3. Engine oil

+Overheating causes thousands of breakdowns per year in the UK, especially during hotter weather.
 Every week, while your engine's cold, check your coolant level is between the MIN and MAX marks.

-5. Windscreen wipers
+6. Windscreen and wipers

 Replace your windscreen wipers once a year to prevent smearing.